 A professional continuous radon test offers the benefits of quick results (within a few days), while still providing a high degree of accuracy.
 This test is a great option for homeowners and buyers concerned about radon levels in their home, who want to avoid potential long-term exposure.
 A long-term test can also be conducted to support the findings of the continuous test for additional peace of mind.

 Radon is measured in picoCuries per liter (pCi/L).
 Though no level of radon is considered safe, the EPA has established guidelines for acceptable levels.
 If your test results show radon levels at 4 pCi/L or higher, you should take radon abatement and mitigation measures to reduce the amount of gas in your home and lower your risk for radon-related lung cancer.
 If your radon levels are between 2 and 4 pCi/L, action may not be needed as immediately, but you should still consider taking steps to lower the levels.

 If radon is identified in your home, you should take steps to reduce radon levels.
 Sealing cracks in walls and floors using plaster or caulk can help mitigate gas levels.
 In addition, you can get a radon mitigation system installed.
 A simple radon mitigation system uses pipes and fans to remove the gas out from beneath the foundation before it can enter your home.

 The radon mitigation system cost can range anywhere between $800 and $1500, depending on your home’s design, size, foundation, construction quality, and climatic conditions.

 The Bottom Line

 To learn more about radon and radon testing, click here to find your local WIN Home Inspector.
-Alternatively, call at (800) 309-6753 or email us at email@example.com and one of our experts will contact you promptly.
+Alternatively, call at (800) 309-6753 or email us at email@example.com and one of our experts will contact you shortly.